TanStack/router/docs/framework/react/start/api-routes.md

 ## Dynamic Path Params

-API routes support dynamic path parameters, which are denoted by a `$` followed by the parameter name.
+API Routes support dynamic path parameters, which are denoted by a `$` followed by the parameter name.
 For example, a file named `routes/api/users/$id.ts` will create an API route at `/api/users/$id` that accepts a dynamic `id` parameter.

 ```ts
 // routes/api/users/$id.ts